-The Capacitive Touch Screen Engine (CTSE) of the BT815 communicates with the external capacitive touch panel module (CTPM) through an I^2C interface.
+The Capacitive Touch Screen Engine (CTSE) of the BT817 communicates with the external capacitive touch panel module (CTPM) through an I^2C interface.
 The CTPM will assert its interrupt line when there is a touch detected.
-Upon detecting CTP_INT_N line active, the BT815/6 will read the touch data through I^2C .
-Up to 5 touches can be reported and stored in BT815 registers.

-The BT815 CTSE supports Focaltech and Goodix touch controllers, as well as touch host mode (refer to section 4.8.7).
+Upon detecting CTP_INT_N line active, the BT817/8 will read the touch data through I^2C .
+Up to 5 touches can be reported and stored in BT817 registers.
+The BT817 built-in ROM code supports Focaltech, Hycontek and Goodix touch controllers, as well as touch host mode (refer to section 4.8.7).
 For a supported CTPM list please refer to AN 336 FT8xx - Selecting an LCD Display.
+For other touch controller IC, consult Bridgetek.

-The BT815 uses the I2C address value in the REG_TOUCH_CONFIG register to differentiate Focaltech or Goodix touch controllers.
-For Focaltech IC the I2C address must be set as 0x38-0x3F (example: REG_TOUCH_CONFIG = 0x0380), while for Goodix IC the I2C address must be set as 0x5D (example: REG_TOUCH_CONFIG = 0x05D0).
+The BT817 uses the I2C address value in the REG_TOUCH_CONFIG register to differentiate Focaltech/Hycontek and Goodix touch controllers.
+For Focaltech/Hycontek IC the I2C address must be set as 0x38-0x3F (example: REG_TOUCH_CONFIG = 0x0380), while for Goodix IC the I2C address must be set as 0x5D (example: REG_TOUCH_CONFIG = 0x05D0).
+The touch engine requires a reset if changing I2C address from default value, as shown below: